christytan/OCI-GoldenGate/workshops/atp-d/README.md

 Labs 4 onwards are intended for a regular database user, DBA or developer who simply want to spin up an autonomous database in one of the pre-provisioned containers and start building applications

 ## Goals for this workshop
-- Learn how to prepare your private data center in the Oracle Cloud Infrastructure
+- Learn how to prepare your private network in the Oracle Cloud Infrastructure
 - Learn how to provision Exadata Infrastructure for Autonomous DB in OCI
 - Learn how to provision an Autonomous Container Database
 - Learn how to provision databases on your dedicated Autonomous Infrastructure